rezizter/docs/secure_asterisk.md

 ## Change the user agent

-Changing the User agent means that the attacker will user the incorect scripts to attack your system.
+Changing the User agent means that the attacker will use the incorrect scripts to attack your system.

 Open your pjsip.conf file